ibexa/documentation-developer/docs/getting_started/about_composer.md

 php -d memory_limit=-1 composer.phar install --no-dev --prefer-dist
 ```

-Tip
+!!! tip

     Here the importance of `composer.lock` comes in, as this command will tell Composer to install packages in exactly the same version as defined in this file.
 If you don't keep track of `composer.lock`, it will instead just install always the latest version of a package and won't allow you to stage updates before moving towards production.

-### General notes on use of Composer
+## General notes on use of Composer

 ### Installing additional packages via Composer